Rwing/EntityFrameworkCore.UseRowNumberForPaging/README.md

 [main-nuget]: https://www.nuget.org/packages/EntityFrameworkCore.UseRowNumberForPaging/
 [main-nuget-badge]: https://img.shields.io/nuget/v/EntityFrameworkCore.UseRowNumberForPaging.svg?style=flat-square&label=nuget

-Bring back support for [UseRowNumberForPaging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.infrastructure.sqlserverdbcontextoptionsbuilder.userownumberforpaging?view=efcore-3.0) in EntityFrameworkCore 8.0/7.0/6.0/5.0
+Bring back support for [UseRowNumberForPaging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.infrastructure.sqlserverdbcontextoptionsbuilder.userownumberforpaging?view=efcore-3.0) in EntityFrameworkCore 8.0/6.0

-If you are using EntityFrameworkCore 5.0 please use version 0.2
+If you are using EntityFrameworkCore 5.0 please use version 0.2.
+If you are using EntityFrameworkCore 7.0 please use version 0.5.
+Note that the next version of this library will drop support for net6.0, while adding support for net9.0.

 # Usage